-Most of the Veterans who completed the survey were male, White, non-Hispanic/Latino, and middle-aged.
-The average age of participants was about 45 years, ranging from as young as 18 and as old as 76.
+Most of the Veterans who completed the survey were male, white, non-Hispanic/Latino, and middle aged.
+The average age of participants was about 45 years, with participants as young as 18 and as old as 76.
 The majority of respondents reported being in a committed relationship, were living with shelter, and did not live in a rural area.
 All of our respondents had graduated high school or received their GED, with many of them having attended college.
-Of those who completed a degree, most earned a bachelor's and almost 10% earned a doctoral-level degree (e.g., M.D., J.D., Ph.D.).
+Of those who completed a degree, most earned a bachelors and just under 10% earned a doctoral-level degree (e.g., M.D., J.D., Ph.D.).
 Most of the respondents had a household income of between \$60,000 and \$119,999.
 See Table 1.